 - UCONN Health Maternal-Fetal Medicine (CT): focusing on pregnant and postpartum women with hypertension by providing self-measured blood pressure cuffs and needed support for at-risk pregnant women.

-- University of Pittsburgh Pharmacist Care Network (PA): focusing on low-income patients with hypertension through a network of community pharmacists. to support patients with hypertension.
+- University of Pittsburgh School of Pharmacy and Pennsylvania Pharmacists Care Network (PA): focusing on low-income patients with hypertension through a network of community pharmacists. to support patients with hypertension.

 - West Virginia University School of Pharmacy (WV): focusing on rural patients by increasing access to care through a pharmacy intervention on virtual medication optimization for heart failure patients.

 Each organization will receive up to $50,000 to effectively implement Million Hearts® strategies among priority populations to advance health equity between January – June 2023.
 Each grantee will focus on a Million Hearts® priority population and implementing appropriate strategies outlined in Million Hearts® 2027 Focusing on Health Equity to address their needs.

 The National Association of Chronic Disease Directors